Final report for WPDP19-12

 April 2020–March 2021: Work with select participants in the trainings (20 out of 250 participants) to create a two-page “case study” documenting outcomes, which will serve as a critical tool in convincing other growers to adopt soil health practices on their own farm.

-American Farmland Trust (AFT) is developing soil health economic and environmental case studies as well as a complementary training workshop curriculum that shares the case study findings, provides a tutorial on how to produce case studies, and demonstrates how to use the economic and environmental analytical tools, including COMET-Planner, Nutrient Tracking Tool, and Level III T Charts.
-The workshop series will also feature diverse external technical speakers, including university researchers, cooperative extension, commodity groups, USDA, and farmers themselves to share related research and findings that complement the technical tools, support the case study findings, and further encourage adoption of soil health management practices.
-AFT will deliver ten train the trainer workshops to provide agricultural service providers (crop consultants, agronomists, nutrient management planners), and staff from Conservation Districts, NGOs, and Land Trusts with training on three technical tools created by USDA/NRCS: COMET-Planner Tool, Nutrient Tracking Tool, and Level III T Chart, to assess the economic and environmental benefits of soil health practices.
-Participants in the trainings will be trained to create a short, two-page “case study” documenting the environmental and economic outcomes of soil health practices with a farmer with whom they work.
+American Farmland Trust (AFT) developed soil health economic and environmental case studies as well as a complementary training workshop curriculum that shares the case study findings, provides a tutorial on how to produce case studies, and demonstrates how to use the economic and environmental analytical tools, including COMET-Planner, Nutrient Tracking Tool, and Level III T Charts.
+The workshop series featured diverse external technical speakers, including university researchers, cooperative extension, commodity groups, USDA, and farmers themselves to share related research and findings that complement the technical tools, support the case study findings, and further encourage adoption of soil health management practices.
+AFT delivered ten train the trainer workshops to provide agricultural service providers (crop consultants, agronomists, nutrient management planners), and staff from Conservation Districts, NGOs, and Land Trusts with training on three technical tools created by USDA/NRCS: COMET-Planner Tool, Nutrient Tracking Tool, and Level III T Chart, to assess the economic and environmental benefits of soil health practices.
+Participants in the trainings were trained to create a short, two-page “case study” documenting the environmental and economic outcomes of soil health practices with a farmer with whom they work.